-As of June 30, 2016 the State of Alaska ("State") had approximately \$823.2 million in General Obligation debt outstanding all in fixed rate mode.
-The State has a remaining authority to issue general obligation bonds of \$110.4 million.
+As of June 30, 2017 the State of Alaska ("State") had approximately \$776.8 million in General Obligation debt outstanding all in fixed rate mode.
+The State has remaining authority to issue general obligation bonds of \$110.4 million.
 Between 1981 and 2003 the State didn't authorize any general obligation bonds.
-This lack of use of bonds was likely due to significant issuance in the 10 year period from 1975 to 1984 when the amount of general obligation debt outstanding increased from \$392 million to \$946 million combined with recognition of the volatile nature of the State's unrestricted general fund revenue with a precipitous drop in revenue in 1987.
-This led to a State preference for pay-go funding as a primary source of capital that persists today.
-The State has authorized general obligation bonds three times in the last 10 years, and it is likely that if the State adopts a fiscal plan that results in less volatile revenue and where revenues are approximately equal to expenses additional use of general obligation bonds may materialize.
+This lack of use of bonds was in part due to significant issuance in the 10 year period from 1975 to 1984 when the amount of general obligation debt outstanding increased from \$392 million to \$946 million combined with the volatile nature of the State's unrestricted general fund revenue which declined precipitously in 1987.
+This led to a State preference for pay-go funding as a primary source of capital during years of higher revenue generation and almost no capital spending in 2002, but has only authorized three bond issues in the 15 years since.
+It is likely that if State revenues become less volatile and are approximately equal to expenses or the State begins relying on investment income that additional use of general obligation bonds will materialize.

-As of June 30, 2016, the State had lesser commitments, but amounts included in net tax supported debt, of approximately \$27.5 million in Certificates of Participation and \$228.2 million of capital lease obligations securitized through political subdivisions that were authorized by Alaska Law.
+As of June 30, 2017, the State had additional net tax supported debt of approximately \$25.9 million in Certificates of Participation and \$211.7 million of capital lease obligations securitized through political subdivisions that were authorized by Alaska Law.